AshtonHeadley/Atlas-Navigation/README.md

 ## Step 2: Install Development Tools
 ### Depending on whether you are developing for iOS or Android, you will need to install the appropriate tools:

+### iOS
-- For iOS (Mac only): Download and install Xcode.
+1. For iOS (Mac only): Download and install Xcode.
-- If not already installed, make sure to have the latest version of CocoaPods installed
+2. If not already installed, make sure to have the latest version of CocoaPods installed
     - Install accurate to architecture (ARM-64, x86 Intel)
         - CocoaPods guides here: CocoaPods Guide
             - Troubleshooting: